BOA401M3 : Advanced Microbiology

 30 36 10 74

-• To provide skills on recombinant protein expression and purification e
+To provide theory and practical skills on various cloning vehicles, recombinant protein expression and purification

 Intended learning outcomes